How To Discipline A Cat (Without Losing Your Mind!)

 Cats don’t respond well to physical punishment because they don’t associate the punishment with their bad behavior.
 If you use physical force when your cat does something wrong, he probably won’t understand why you’re hurting him.
 Instead, he’ll assume you can’t be trusted and that you could turn on him at any moment.

-Use Your Voice and Clap Your Hands
+Use Your Voice or Clap Your Hands

 Related: 5 Helpful Cat Training Tips To Control Your Frisky Feline